HANS-2002/tic-tac-toe-AI/README.md

 # tic-tac-toe-AI
-Used minimax algorithm with aplha beta pruing to implement a tic tac toe AI.
+Used minimax algorithm to implement a tic tac toe AI.
 Used REACT js to implement the website.